omeka/omeka-s-enduser/docs/sites/site_pages.md

 At the top of the work area are fields for the page title and URL slug.
 You can edit these at any time, but remember that the slug must be unique within the site (you cannot have two pages with the slug "welcome" on the same site).

+There are two options for laying out the blocks that include a page's content: Normal Flow and Grid.

+- Normal flow provides a view where the blocks stack one upon the next to build the page.
+- Grid introduces a user defined column system that allows the user to finely tune the placement and width of the blocks in a page.
+With this choice you can then define the number of columns you want to work with in your page, from 1 to 12.

+Next you will have the option to apply some configuration settings to the entire page.
+Clicking on the gear icon will open the Page layout configuration menu.

+- For Normal flow, you will be able to select a template for the page if your site theme provides one.
+- For Grid, you will also be able to select a template for the page, but you can also define the gaps between the columns and rows of blocks by adjusting the numeric settings.

+If you make a mistake in your page layout settings, you can reset the page to the most recently saved version by clicking the "Restore" button.

+Once you have made your layout choices, you are ready to add blocks to the page.

 ![A page in edit view, with one media block added](../sites/sitesfiles/sitepg_edit.png)

 On the right hand side you can choose to add a new block by selecting one of the following page elements: